 The Counseling Program at Wayne State University is proud to be one of the oldest Counseling programs in Michigan.
 We have many alumni who have gone to illustrious careers as practitioners, educators, leaders, and writers.
 We hope you will consider joining us.
 We are also proud of being accredited by a number of accrediting bodies:

-- The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Accreditation (COPA), has conferred accreditation to the following program areas in the College of Education, Theoretical and Behavioral Foundations, Counselor Education program at Wayne State University: Community Counseling (M.A.), School Counseling (M.A.) and the Ed.D./Ph.D. programs in Counselor Education and Supervision.
+- The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Accreditation (COPA), has conferred accreditation to the following program areas in the College of Education, Theoretical and Behavioral Foundations, Counselor Education program at Wayne State University: Clinical Mental Health Counseling (M.A.), School Counseling (M.A.) and the Ed.D./Ph.D. programs in Counselor Education and Supervision.

 - The Rehabilitation Counseling concentration is accredited by the Council of Rehabilitation Education (CORE).

 - The Art Therapy concentration is designed in accordance with the standards established by the accrediting bodies; the American Art Therapy Association (AATA) and the Council for Accreditation of Counseling and Related Programs (CACREP).

 Wayne State University in Detroit, Michigan, through the College of Education, offers three graduate programs in Counseling: a Master of Arts degree, an Education Specialist certificate, and a Doctorate.